Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ## Dark mode

-**OUDS Web now supports color modes, starting with dark mode!** With v5.3.3 you can implement your own color mode toggler (see below for an example from OUDS Web's docs) and apply the different color modes as you see fit.
+**OUDS Web now supports color modes, starting with dark mode!** You can implement your own color mode toggler (see below for an example from OUDS Web's docs) and apply the different color modes as you see fit.
 We support a light mode (default) and now dark mode.
 Color modes can be toggled globally on the `<html>` element, or on specific components and elements, thanks to the `data-bs-theme` attribute.

 This `data-bs-theme` attribute will automatically apply the corresponding `color` and `background-color` properties of the targeted element.